Between the Buried and Me: Coma Ecliptic and Colors 10th Anniversary Tour (2015–2017)

-On March 17, 2015, they announced that Coma Ecliptic would be released through Metal Blade Records on July 7, 2015, and released a song titled "Memory Palace" on July 10.
+On March 17, 2015, they announced that Coma Ecliptic would be released through Metal Blade Records on July 7, 2015, and released the song "Memory Palace" on April 3.

 From 2015 - 2017, Between the Buried and Me went out on their Coma Ecliptic World Tour and headlined with / co-headlined for August Burns Red, Animals as Leaders, Devin Townsend Project, Fallujah, Enslaved, and The Contortionist.

-The band released "Coma Ecliptic: Live" on April 28, 2017, which has their entire Coma Ecliptic album played live in its entirety.
+The band released "Coma Ecliptic: Live" on April 28, 2017, which has their entire Coma Ecliptic album played live.

 In the fall of 2017, Between the Buried and Me toured for the Colors 10th Anniversary Tour where they performed the whole album.